 2.2.2.
 A practical classification of barriers

-The above conceptual definitions do not easily map into practical specific barriers; we thus offer a less theoretically-rigorous classification to aid exposition.
+The above conceptual definitions do not easily map into practical specific barriers and biases; we thus offer a less theoretically-rigorous classification to aid exposition.
 (Here we do not discuss simple ‘non-utilitarian motives’).

 Awareness and consideration